TreeKat71/30DaysOfAirflow/day12_ssh_oper/README.md

 Authentication
 ------------
-In general, there are two ways to access server
+In general, there are two ways to access remote servers

 1. Password Authentication
 2. [Public Key Authentication](https://serverpilot.io/docs/how-to-use-ssh-public-key-authentication)

+*click the link and follow the steps if you don't know how to set things properly

 BashOperator
 ------------
-Start from what we are familiar with - BashOperator
+Airflow will run tasks automatically so we are not able to enter the password during the tasks.

-As a workaround, we can access remote server without password, after setting authentication properly.
+As a workaround, we can access remote server without password by setting public-key authentication.

 ```python
 t1 = BashOperator(